Treat Infections, Receded Gums & Other Issues

 Compassionate Dental Care for Gingivitis and Periodontitis

-Many people delay treatment for gingivitis or periodontitis because of fear, sensitivity, or concerns about discomfort.
 At Smiles for Miles Dentistry, Dr. Salm and your dental hygienist focus on making every visit to us as comfortable as possible.

 With gentle techniques, the latest technology, and compassionate care, our team helps you restore healthy gums and protect your smile without any stress.

-Protect Your Smile—Starting at the Gums
+Protect Your Smile — Starting at the Gums

 Don’t ignore signs of gum disease like loose or sensitive teeth.
 Dr. Salm and the team at Smiles for Miles Family Dentistry are here to help you prevent, diagnose, and treat periodontal problems before they progress.